AbolfazlCe83/big-number-calculator/README.md

 # big-number-calculator
-Since there are big numbers that doesn't fit in IBMs390x or X86 processor's registers, this project is made to do calculation on this numbers.
+Since there are large numbers that don’t fit in IBMs390x or X86 processors’ registers, this project is designed to perform calculations on these numbers.
+In this project, we calculate numbers up to 256 bits.